-• Have no deficiencies that would cause damage to the home.
-Any rehabilitation work must meet the Rehabilitation Standard.

-Meet the lead-based paint requirements in the Lead-Based Paint Guide for Applicable Single Family Programs.
+- The funds received may not necessarily bring the home up to code or address all deficiencies. - Any rehabilitation must meet the description of the work provided by the inspector on the Rehabilitation Standard. - Meet the lead-based paint requirements in the Lead-Based Paint Guide for Applicable Single Family Programs, if applicable.